About Oesophagus Cancer

 Oesophagus cancer, the cancer of oesophagus is a rare cancer that usually occurs in people over the age of 55.
 Depending upon the type of cells involved it can be squamous cell carcinoma or adenocarcinoma (columnar cells).

-- Tobacco and alcohol: Smoking cigarettes, pipes, hookah and heavy drinking are some of the main risk factor for oesophagal cancer
+- Tobacco and alcohol: Smoking cigarettes, pipes, hookah and heavy drinking are some of the main risk factor for esophageal cancer

 - GERD (Gastroesophageal reflux disease): In GERD, the acid from the stomach back up into the oesophagus significantly increase the risk of adenocarcinoma of the oesophagus.
-Around 30% of oesophagal cancer is related to Gastroesophageal reflux disease
+Around 30% of oesophagealcancer is related to Gastroesophageal reflux disease

-- Barrett's oesophagus: A condition that affects the lower part of the oesophagus and can lead to oesophagal cancer.
+- Barrett's oesophagus: A condition that affects the lower part of the oesophagus and can lead to oesophagealcancer.
 Barrett's oesophagus may be caused by GERD.
 Over time, stomach acid in the oesophagus can cause changes in the cells that increase the risk for adenocarcinoma

 - Helicobacter pylori is a bacteria which can cause ulcer and inflammation resulting in adenocarcinoma